jatoran/shorts-tiktok-downloader/README.md

 This Python script allows you to download YouTube Shorts and TikTok videos by providing a list of video links.
 It utilizes the `pytube` library for downloading YouTube Shorts and the `TikTokApi` library for downloading TikTok videos.

+This is barebones, but it works reliably.
+It does not require a TikTokApi API key as of 4/13/2024 but that may change.

 ## Features

 - Download YouTube Shorts videos by providing the video links